Here are some resources you might find useful. As with most programming, Google is your friend.

 - emcee: A package for doing "Kick Ass MCMC".

 - Pyephem: Useful for finding out where celestial objects are in the sky based on time/location.
+There is also astroplan, which some prefer.

 - Pyraf: If you have to use IRAF, why not do so from the comfort of your python interpreter?